httpdss/structkit/docs/file-handling.md

 ### GitHub Protocols

-STRUCT optimizes single-file fetches from GitHub by preferring `raw.githubusercontent.com` when possible and falling back to `git clone/pull` if necessary.
+StructKit optimizes single-file fetches from GitHub by preferring `raw.githubusercontent.com` when possible and falling back to `git clone/pull` if necessary.
 You can control behavior with environment variables:

-- `STRUCT_HTTP_TIMEOUT` (seconds, default 10)
+- `STRUCTKIT_HTTP_TIMEOUT` (seconds, default 10)
-- `STRUCT_HTTP_RETRIES` (default 2)
+- `STRUCTKIT_HTTP_RETRIES` (default 2)
-- `STRUCT_DENY_NETWORK=1` to skip HTTP attempts and use git fallback directly.
+- `STRUCTKIT_DENY_NETWORK=1` to skip HTTP attempts and use git fallback directly.

 #### Standard GitHub